Joseph Sinel: Career

 Sinel resigned his position at Voisin's, and started business as a taxidermist.
 He gave a number of lectures to a variety of groups.
 Papers which he contributed to "Science Gossip" brought him English correspondents, many of whom crossed to Jersey to obtain his help in collecting specimens.
 Charles Darwin and Alfred Russel Wallace frequently wrote to him about topics of marine zoology.
 With his son-in-law, James Hornell, he built in 1891 a biological station at Havre Des Pas with aquarium tanks for the study of marine life and the supply of living specimens to students.
 He attempted to revive the local oyster fisheries.
 A Jersey Oyster Culture Company was formed and quantities of spat from Auray were placed in cage traps near Green Island, but the site proved insufficiently protected against storms, and the enterprise failed.
 In 1907 he became curator of the Société Jersiaise Museum, a post which he held until his death.
 Most of the zoological exhibits were his handiwork.

 Psychical research

 Sinel was also interested in psychical research.
-He wrote the book The Sixth Sense (1927), which proposes that the pineal gland serves as the biological organ responsible for clairvoyance and telepathy, detecting etheric vibrations analogous to wireless signals.
-Reinterpreting Descartes’ dualist view through a materialist lens, Sinel argues that these phenomena follow physical laws and originate in the nervous system, particularly through stimulation of the visual cortex independent of the eyes.
-Drawing on neurophysiology, evolutionary theory, and contemporary technologies, he claims that the pineal gland once enabled a now-suppressed “sixth sense,” still accessible in children, animals, and altered states like hypnosis.
-His experiments with a child medium, although methodologically limited, aimed to demonstrate extrasensory perception as a physiological capacity.
-Sinel framed telepathy as vibrational resonance between brains and explained hypnotism as a state that enhances receptivity by silencing normal cognitive interference.
+He wrote the book The Sixth Sense (1927), which described his own experiments in telepathy.
+Sinel stated that he believed psychic phenomena to be result of the pineal body.
 A review in The Quarterly Review of Biology described it as "an entertaining little book... [but] very weak in spots."